hrishioa/hrishioa.github.io/_posts/2019-03-11-debugging-node-in-production:-anatomy-of-a-bug-hunt.md

 # Build

 I'll give a quick overview of the build and the tech stack here, with some of the challenges therein.
 I initially expected this to be easy.
-With a game as popular as Zork and as old I expected to find source code I could port overand run.
+With a game as popular as Zork and as old I expected to find source code I could port over and run.
 But it turns out the best I could find for source was [the original source code](https://github.com/devshane/zork) written for the [PDP-10](https://en.wikipedia.org/wiki/PDP-10), which if you've never heard of it is a wire-wrapped tape-run beast of a machine, with a 36-bit word length and 1 microsecond cycle time (1 microsecond really) that looked like this:

 ![zork messenger screenshot]({{site.url}}/assets/img/DebugNode/PDP10.jpg)